dpbam/weather-or-not-weather-app/README.md

-# Whether or Not Weather App
+# Weather or Not Weather App

 ## This weather application will allow a user to search a city and provide the current day's weather as well as the forecast for 5 days in the future.